thegiordano/guides/kubernetes/service-mesh/README.md

 helm install istio-ingress istio/gateway -n istio-ingress --create-namespace
 ```

 The VirtualService now has to include the external DNS name; use the DNS name of the load balancer or provide your purchased domain name.
-You can also use a fake domain name, and simply edit your ```hosts``` file or append the fake domain name in the ehader of ```curl```.
+You can also use a fake domain name, and simply edit your ```hosts``` file or append the fake domain name in the header of ```curl```.
 ```yaml
 ---
 apiVersion: networking.istio.io/v1beta1